MiriPii/dicegame/README.md

 where user tries to quess the sum of two dice.

 Program is written in Python 3.5.1.
 Visuals were made with pygame 1.9.2.

+The game is built around a simple state machine.

 ### Installation
 Clone this repository, by running: